 DACA Student State-Level Scholarships & Assistance

-The federal government doesn’t provide federal funding for DACA students, but there is a wealth of assistance provided by states and local governments.
+The federal government doesn’t provide federal funding for DACA students, but there is a wealth of assistance provided by state and local governments.
 DACA recipients in some states receive in-state tuition — generally much less than out-of-state tuition.
 This depends on the state and college, so be sure to ask those schools you’re interested in for more details.

 FAFSA and Social Security Number (SSN)